Need more help?

 - It is not necessary to include a whole policy or document, particularly if it is long.
 Try to include only the extract(s) which are relevant to your discussion.

-- You Appendix should be given a title e.g. Appendix 1: Behaviour management policy.
+- Your Appendix should be given a title e.g. Appendix 1, School A: Behaviour management policy.

 - The appendix usually appears after the reference list, but ask your tutors if you are unsure.

 - If you are including a policy as an appendix, it does not need to appear in your reference list.